26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Not nutritious or pretty but damn tasty!

-On the corner of Colima and Insurgentes, you can find the best vegan burritos in Mexico City!
+On the corner of Colima and Insurgentes, you can find the best meatless burritos in Mexico City!
 They all cost 100 pesos and you can add 50 pesos to add cheese and make them vegetarian rather than vegan.

 I like the ‘chiludo’ burrito at Sinaloa Corea with potato-stuffed jalapeno, cheese, and onions.
 They also do an unusual range of Korean burritos but sadly these are with meat.